taggon/react-native-intl/README.md

 ## Feedback

 This project is in early stage and I'm very new in both native platforms and even the programming languages.
-The code may not be fine, unsafe or insecure.
+In fact, I've created this module learning them from basic syntax.
+So, the code may not be fine, unsafe or insecure.
 If you find anything, don't hesitate to leave your feedback.
-I will welcome any feedback from you including bug reports, suggestions and even english (because it is not my native tongue).
+I will welcome any contributions from you including pull requests, bug reports, suggestions and even English correction (because it is not my native tongue).